 And we partner with:

 I serve on the board of this nonprofit founded by my friend, Brittany Schiavone.
-Brittany is a 28-year-old woman thriving with Down syndrome who seeks to spread resources, guidance, and love to families who have newly welcomed a baby with Down syndrome into their lives.
+Brittany is a woman thriving with Down syndrome who seeks to spread resources, guidance, hope, and love to families who have newly welcomed a baby with Down syndrome into their lives.

 I stand with Brittany because she reminds me that true friendship is supportive and joyful, and because I believe that every baby—and every being—deserves to be celebrated no matter who they are or how they’re born.

 Please join Brittany on her journey of sharing hope and love to families of new bundles of joy with Down syndrome.